Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 As with other academic policies, any other exceptions to these two rules must be approved by the Committee on Academic Standards.

-Practica are offered in Accounting, Art, Biology, Business, CEAE, Criminal Justice, Economics, Education, IMS, Psychology, and Sociology.
+Practica are offered in Accounting, Art, Biology, Business, CEAE, Corporate Communication, Criminal Justice-Criminology, Economics, Education, IMS, Psychology, Sociology anf Theatre.
 These courses require 10 to 12 hours of work per week in a business, agency, or organization in addition to classroom time.
 A maximum of 16 credits can be earned through practica, internships, and/or student teaching.

 For a 4-credit internship, at least ten hours per week must be spent in agency duties.
 Academic requirements include a daily log or journal, a research paper of approximately ten pages or its equivalent, and a reading list of approximately five books or the equivalent.
 The student and academic supervisor meet weekly during the term of the internship.